commentedout/commentedout.github.io/_posts/2021-02-05-federated-authentication.md

 ---
 layout: post
-subtitle: 'How the usage differs in Java and C#'
+title: Federated Authentication - An Overview
-extensions:
+subtitle: 'Understanding the Differences and Use Cases of OpenID, OAuth, and SAML'
-  preset: ''
+tags: [IAM,Authentication,Authorization,Security]

 ---